 A Notre Dame Master of Science degree in Electrical Engineering (MSEE) is designed for students seeking mastery of advanced subjects in electrical engineering.
 This degree can open significant opportunities in your professional life.

 There are two versions of this degree: a non-thesis and a thesis version.

-- 30 semester hours of course credit from lecture courses
+- 30 earned semester credit hours with a minimum of 27 lecture course credits

 - Pass M.S. comprehensive exam